wwwebman/front-end-interview-questions/readme.md

  quehub.io/) or Browserify in your projects?
 1. What do you know about "60fps"?
 How can you achieve it? - [@answer--github](https://github.com/vasanthk/browser-rendering-optimization)
 1. What is the difference between layout, painting and compositing? - [@answer--google](https://developers.google.com/web/fundamentals/performance/rendering/?hl=en)
+1. What is Web Components? - [@doc--mdn](https://developer.mozilla.org/en-US/docs/Web/Web_Components)

 ## HTML Interview Questions
 1. Could you list major HTML5 tags? - [@doc--mdn](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
 1. What does an 'optional' closing tag mean? - [@doc--w3](https://www.w3.org/TR/REC-html40/index/elements.html)
 1. When and how to preload resources? - [@answer--medium](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf)
-1. What is the difference between id and class?
+1. What is the difference between id and class? - [@answer--css-tricks](https://css-tricks.com/the-difference-between-id-and-class/)

 ## CSS Interview Questions
 1. What is the difference between 'mobile first' and 'desktop first' - [@answer--codemyviews.com](https://codemyviews.com/blog/mobilefirst )?